-A redesigned Corolla sedan hit the market this fall with larger dimensions, edgier styling and higher fuel economy estimates.
+A redesigned Corolla sedan from Toyota hit the market this fall with larger dimensions, edgier styling and higher fuel economy estimates.

-The front-drive Corolla competes in the crowded compact car segment against the Honda Civic, Chevrolet Cruze, Ford Focus, Hyundai Elantra, Nissan Sentra and others.
+The front-drive Corolla competes in the crowded compact sedan segment against the Honda Civic, Chevrolet Cruze, Ford Focus, Hyundai Elantra, Nissan Sentra and others.

 Toyota retained the previous Corolla trim levels, including a base L, upscale LE (the most popular version) and sportier S, and it added a higher-mileage LE Eco that includes an Eco driving mode that limits acceleration and air conditioning use to improve fuel economy.